geosolutions-it/MapStore2/docs/user-guide/menu-bar.md

 Burger Menu
 -----------
-The *Burger Menu* is the core of the *Menu Bar* and will be treated in details.
-It contains several options to add data from different sources to the map, perform measurments, and to save, print and share the created map.
+The *Burger Menu* is the core of the *Menu Bar* and it will be later addressed in details.
+It contains several options to add data from different sources to the map, to perform measurments and to save, print and share the created map.

 <img src="../img/menu-options.jpg" style="max-height:500px;" />